krakenjs/kraken-js/README.md

 To create a new project:

 1. Install Yeoman and the Kraken Generator:
-`sudo npm install -g generator-kraken`
+`npm install -g yo generator-kraken`
 2. Generate a Kraken project:
 `yo kraken`
 3. Go to your project directory and start your project.
 By default, it will listen on port 8000: